RurueruCloverforest/chatgpt_exp1/README.md

 in the center of the screen and move in random directions.
 When two circles of the same level collide, they combine into a higher level circle.
 Hold the mouse button and move around to use the mixing tool, which repels nearby circles.
+Several additional item types and merge results have been introduced so there is more variety while playing.
 Drag a finished item to the dark circle in the bottom-right corner to convert it into score.
 Items that can still be merged will simply bounce off of this zone.
 Recipes indicate whether the result is a final item.
+There are now three possible final results.
 Final items disappear immediately when created and are turned into score instead of remaining on the board.

 ## How to run